-Trends among early hominins include a reduction in procumbency, reduced hind dentition (molars and premolars), a reduction in canine size (more incisiform with a lack of canine diastema and honing P3), flatter molar cusps, and thicker dental enamel.
-All early hominins have the primitive dental formula of 2:1:2:3.
+In summary, trends among early hominins include a reduction in procumbency, reduced hind dentition (molars and premolars), a reduction in canine size (more incisiform with a lack of canine diastema and honing P3), flatter molar cusps, and thicker dental enamel.
+All early hominins have the ancestral dental formula of 2:1:2:3.
 These trends are all consistent with a generalist diet, incorporating more fibrous foods.